 What we are discussing here is popular history that, in its best form, will engage today's readers in part by connecting past lessons to our current trials.
 It should, to my mind, help to ignite the interest of readers to discover more about the past and to build up a due sense of respect, humility and caution when considering how the past relates to the present.

 I have recently finished reading a book that I would hold up, with several others, as an exemplar of popular history at its very best.
 It is "The Courtier and the Heretic: Leibniz, Spinoza and the Fate of God in the Modern World" by Matthew Stewart (See Amazon).
 The author, while not a practicing academic, does possess a respectable academic pedigree and clearly the work is grounded on his advanced studies of philosophy.
 The work bristles with the fact that he knows a great deal about his subjects and the period in which they lived.
-(I was further endeared to Mr. Stewart when I came across an article he wrote for the Atlantic (June 2006) entitled "The Management Myth".)
-This work is highly readable, engaging, instructive and at times quite entertaining (I recall laughing out loud as Leibniz pursuing his windmill project was likened to the all-too-familiar management consultant).
-I heartily recommend this book to anyone interested in learning a little more about the intellectual landscape of the 17th century (which I am always encouraging people to do although with only mixed success) or interested in seeing popular history at its very best.
+I was further endeared to Mr. Stewart when I came across an article he wrote for the Atlantic (June 2006) entitled "The Management Myth" and the book of the same name.
+His works are highly readable, engaging, instructive, and at times quite entertaining (I recall laughing out loud as Leibniz pursuing his windmill project was likened to the all-too-familiar management consultant).
+I heartily recommend this particular book on Spinoza and Leibniz to anyone interested in learning a little more about the intellectual landscape of the 17th century (which I am always encouraging people to do although with only mixed success) or interested in experiencing popular history at its very best.